bobb34/QST/README.md

 QST allows you to view/mark users quizzes and tests and examine detailed statistics for each quiz/survey/test and question(s) in it.
 Real time results analysis.

-Share your questions with other QST users or your Question Bank Administrator.
+Share your questions with other QST users or your Question Bank Administrator (export/import questions as QST XML).
+Import questions and answers (including images) in your word .docs.
+Import questions and answers (including images) from Moodle XML files.

 GradeBook is also included, so you may also create marks for other assignments and add weights(%) to qst's and assignments for a Complete Assessment Solution.
 Interpret all your results here.

 Change the QST interface to your own language.

-QST is written as an Apache perl handler ensuring a high user volume.
+QST will easily handle 100's of simultaneous users.

 Runs on all major operating systems.

-Runs well on your laptop, server or the cloud.
+Runs on your laptop, server or the cloud.

 Get QST at https://sourceforge.net/projects/qstonline/ .